ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 70 - Application for clinical investigations.md

    <p class="norm">2.&nbsp;&nbsp;Within one week of any change occurring
- in relation to the documentation referred to in Chapter II of Annex&nbsp;XV, the sponsor shall update the relevant data in the electronic system referred to in Article&nbsp;73 and make that change to the documentation clearly identifiable.
+ in relation to the documentation referred to in Chapter II of Annex&nbsp;XV, the sponsor shall update the relevant data in the electronic system referred to in [[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md) and make that change to the documentation clearly identifiable.
 The Member&nbsp;State concerned shall be notified of the update by means of that electronic system.</p>
    <p class="norm">3.&nbsp;&nbsp;Where the Member&nbsp;State concerned